 This report is arranged according to the principles listed in the Code.
-Principles 1 to 5 deal with board matters, Principles 6 to 8 with remuneration matters, Principles 9 to 10 with accountability and audit, Principles 11 to 12 with shareholder rights and engagement and Principle 13 with managing stakeholders relationships.
+Principles 1 to 5 deal with board matters, Principles 6 to 8 with remuneration matters, Principles 9 to 10 with accountability and audit, Principles 11 to 12 with shareholder rights and engagement and Principle 13 with managing stakeholder relationships.
+A summary of compliance with the express disclosure requirements under the provisions of the Code is set out on pages 84 to 85 of this Annual Report.